sd2020spring/DepthProject-jackie-rohil/README.md

 Once everything is calibrated, simply run *FinalProject_Model.py* using your preferred method (with an IDE, from the terminal, etc.) to play our game!

 ### End Game
-To end game, exit the Pygame window or click on either the Frame or Mask window and press the Esc key.
+To end the game, exit the Pygame window or click on either the Frame or Mask window and press the Esc key.

 ## Specifications of Systems We Tested On
 It is possible that for some unforseen reasons, our game will not run successfully on your system even though it ran successfully on ours.
 Here are some details about the systems we used for testing: